Easy DIY Desk

 Step 2.
 Attach the Back Rails

-Cut 2 pieces of wood to length for the back rails and drill pocket holes in each end.
+Cut two pieces of wood to length for the back rails and drill pocket holes in each end.

-To help position the bottom rail, I cut 2 pieces of scrap wood and clamped one piece to the bottom of each leg.
+To help position the bottom rail, I cut two pieces of scrap wood and clamped one piece to the bottom of each leg.

 Apply wood glue to the rails, clamp to the legs and attach using pocket hole screws.